engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ### Tutorials

 When we find ourselves interested in a new subject, we get started by entering the topic plus the word "tutorial" into our favorite search engine.
-The results of our query introduce us to guided sessions for us to follow.
+The result of our query introduces us to guided sessions and workshops.
 As we have no subject expertise as of yet, we gain contact, comfort, and eventually confidence in the new practice by mimicking the presented material.

 When creating a tutorial, we stay aware of the imbalance of expertise.
 Our lesson plan consists of a clear starting point and a practical goal our student is able to run.
 We introduce them to the nomenclature of our documentation's subject.
 When progressing through the lesson, we provide frequent results to landmark the journey.
 A well-structured tutorial delivers transparent progress and reliable results.